All of Me (1984 film): Plot

 Roger pledges to help Edwina transfer to Terry's body as originally planned with the guru's help.
-They, along with Tyrone Wattell (Jason Bernard), Roger's blind friend and fellow musician, pose as band members and sneak into a party Terry is throwing at her mansion, newly inherited from the deceased Edwina.
+They, along with Tyrone Wattell, Roger's blind friend and fellow musician, pose as band members and sneak into a party Terry is throwing at her mansion, newly inherited from the deceased Edwina.

 Guru Prahka successfully transfers Edwina's spirit back into the bowl, but when Roger attempts to force Terry to touch the bowl, it is flung into a bucket of water, transferring Edwina into the liquid.
 Prahka explains that he must repair the dented bowl before her soul can be transferred again.
 Terry summons security to apprehend Roger and the bucket.
 Roger flees and pours the water into a pitcher, which he gives to Tyrone for safekeeping.

 Roger allows himself to be caught with the bucket, which he has filled with ordinary water.
 Terry, however, appears with the pitcher, which she empties into a flower bed.
 Believing Edwina to be lost forever, Roger despondently wanders around the mansion as the party continues into the night.

 When he reunites with Tyrone, Roger discovers that his friend, mistaking the water for gin, had drunk from the pitcher before Terry took it, thereby transferring Edwina into his own body.
 Guru Prahka, having repaired the bowl, sends Edwina back into Roger.

 Roger, Prahka and Tyrone sneak into Terry's bedroom to attempt another transference, but she meets them at the door with a loaded gun.
 She intends to kill Roger and pass him off as an intruder, but Roger manages to gain the upper hand.
 In the course of the struggle another guest's life is threatened and he threatens to call the police.
 It is revealed that the discontent with the world Terry referred to included a storied criminal record, and rather than go to jail for life as a "three-strikes loser," Terry consents to having her soul placed into the body of her favorite horse and to let Edwina take up residence in her body as originally planned.
 The final shot shows Roger and Edwina (who now resides in Terry's body) dancing together.